Red Wings Forward Suspended For High Stick On Injured David Krejci

 Detroit Red Wings forward Michael Rasmussen will have to spend some time away from the ice for his high stick that knocked Boston Bruins center David Krejci out of Thursday’s game.

 The NHL Department of Player Safety on Friday issued a two-game suspension to Rasmussen after he checked Krejci into the boards followed by his stick coming down on the top of Krejci’s helmet.
-The the three biggest factors that played a part in Rasmussen’s suspension was the “reckless nature” of the play along with the force behind the high stick and its location.
+The three biggest factors that played a part in Rasmussen’s suspension were the “reckless nature” of the play along with the force behind the high stick and its location.

 The NHL further explained why it thought it was necessary to give the ban to Rasmussen.